haxtheweb/edtechjoker/draft-outline.md

   - What areas do we need to account for flexible content / HTML entry of any kind?
   - Do we have room for additional reusable atoms to be produced? (there are 4 total by my count)
   - What should we call each of them?
-  - Answer these questions in the TEAMNOTES.md file for your group's fork
+- Answer these questions in the TEAMNOTES.md file for your group's template and post a link in slack for participation / attendence today
 ## Thursday
 - Starting to dig into the repository and what's provided (and how)
 - What is "building" a project? rollup? these words?